wp-plugins/miniorange-saml-20-single-sign-on/readme.txt

 = Features :- =

 *	Login to your Wordpress site using SAML 2.0 Compliant Identity Providers.
-*   Easily Configure the Identity Provider in plugin by providing just the SAML login URL, IDP Entity ID and Certificate.
+*   Easily Configure the Identity Provider by providing just the SAML login URL, IDP Entity ID and Certificate.
 *	Valid user registrations verified by the plugin.
-*	Easily integrate the login link with your Wordpress website using widgets.
-Just drop it in a desirable place in your website.
+*	Easily integrate the login link with your Wordpress site using widgets/short code.
+Just drop it in a desirable place in your site.
 *	Automatic user registration after login if the user is not already registered with your site.
-*   Single Sign On to another Wordpress site or subdomain, using SAML and secure shared keys.
+*	Use the Attribute Mapping feature to map wordpress user profile attributes to your IdP attributes.
+*	Use the Role Mapping feature to assign roles in your IdP to your wordpress users during auto registration.
+*	Auto redirect users to your IdP for authentication without showing them your site's login page.
-* 	Supports Plethora of SAML 2.0 Identity providers like adAS, AssureBridge SAMLConnect, Bitium, Could Federation Service, Elastic SSO Team, Elastic SSO Enterprise, ILANTUS Sign On Express, iSAML, iWelcome, JOSSO, NetIQ Access Manager, PortalGuard, Safewhere Identify, Shibboleth, Symplified, TrustBuilder.
+* 	Supports plethora of SAML 2.0 Identity Providers like ADFS, Shibboleth, SimpleSAMLphp, Okta, OpenAM, etc.

 = Website - =
 Check out our website for other plugins <a href="http://miniorange.com/plugins" >http://miniorange.com/plugins</a> or <a href="https://wordpress.org/plugins/search.php?q=miniorange" >click here</a> to see all our listed WordPress plugins.